bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 I added comments to where I made the changes.

 Notice however, we have maintained our module hierarchy.
-Even though the `constants` mod is in it's own file, it still has `main.rs` as its root.
+Even though the `constants` mod is in its own file, it still has `main.rs` as its root.

-Let's move `foo` into it's own file next.
+Let's move `foo` into its own file next.

 ### foo.rs
 {{< highlight rust >}}